kennethklee/node-mongoose-fixtures/README.md

     ]
 });

+// Use the named dataset
-// Create a set of named fixtures fixtures('users', function(err, data) {
+fixtures('users', function(err, data) {
     // Again, data is an array of all documents created });